yvelikova/axway-open-docs/content/en/docs/apigw_poldev/gs_concepts.md

 ${http.request.clientaddr}
 ```

 Selectors are powerful a feature when extending the API Gateway to integrate with other systems.
-For more details on selectors, see [*Select configuration values at runtime* on page 1](general_selector.htm).
+For more details on selectors, see [Select configuration values at runtime](/docs/apigw_poldev/general_selector/).

 ## Faults and errors